celery/celery/docs/faq.rst

     $ celery -A proj worker -n worker1@%h
     $ celery -A proj worker -n worker2@%h

-where ``%h`` is automatically expanded into the current hostname.
+where ``%h`` expands into the current hostname.

 .. _faq-task-routing:

 Can I send some tasks to only some servers?
 --------------------------------------------

-**Answer:** Yes.
-You can route tasks to an arbitrary server using AMQP, and a worker can bind to as many queues as it wants.
+**Answer:** Yes, you can route tasks to one or more workers, using different message routing topologies, and a worker instance can bind to multiple queues.

 See :doc:`userguide/routing` for more information.